The structure of almost Abelian Lie algebras: Introduction

-Probably the best motivation to study almost Abelian Lie algebras comes from the theory of integrable systems and PDE.
+The simple idea behind the structure of an almost Abelian Lie algebra has equivalent manifestations in several mathematical and physical formalisms.
+For instance, it can be given the following interpretation in the theory of integrable systems and PDE.
 Let $(C^\infty(M),\{,\})$ be a Poisson algebra over an $n$-dimensional manifold $M$, and let $H\in C^\infty(M)$ be a Hamiltonian.
 The Hamiltonian system evolving according to $H$ is Liouville integrable if $H$ is contained in an Abelian subalgebra of $(C^\infty(M),\{,\})$ (considered as a Lie algebra) generated by at least $n$ functionally independent integrals of motion.
 In particular, if $H$ is invariant under the action of a Lie algebra $\mathbf{L}$ of Noether symmetries which has an at least $n-1$-dimensional Abelian subalgebra then the system is integrable in Noether integrals.
-It follows that every Hamiltonian system invariant under a transitively acting (i.e., $\dim\mathbf{L}=n$ and complete) almost Abelian Lie algebra of Noether symmetries is integrable in Noether integrals.
-For instance, every invariant Hamiltonian system on an almost Abelian Lie group (i.e., a Lie group with an almost Abelian Lie algebra) is integrable in Noether integrals.
-Integrability in Noether integrals may be labelled simplistic, but the class of invariant systems on almost Abelian Lie groups is sufficiently diverse to demonstrate non-trivial phenomena as non-commutativity, non-unimodularity and curvature, which can be studied in a completely explicit manner.
+Thus, a (left) invariant Hamiltonian system on a Lie group is integrable in Noether symmetries if and only if the group is either Abelian or almost Abelian (this is one occasion where including Abelian Lie algebras in almost Abelian ones would make the statement more elegant, but we will resist the temptation).

-Another way an almost Abelian Lie algebra arises is from a linear dynamical system.
+Another way an almost Abelian Lie algebra can be viewed is a linear dynamical system.
 Let $\F$ be a field, and $\mathbf{V}$ an $\F$-vector space.
 A discrete linear dynamical system is an equation of the form

 where $\mbox{T}\in\End_\F(\mathbf{V})$ is a linear operator.
 To give our dynamical system a Hamiltonian flavour consider the extended $\F$-vector space